Universal Early-Time Growth in Quantum Circuit Complexity: Introduction

 Recently, there has also been a surge in interest in complexity stemming from its role in holography, where it is a useful probe to investigate the interior of an eternal black hole in anti-de-Sitter space (AdS).
 Complexity was proposed within the AdS/CFT framework as a quantity in the conformal field theory that can help understand the growth in the size of the wormhole as the black hole thermalizes \cite{Hartman:2013qma,Maldacena:2013xja,Susskind:2014moa,Susskind:2014rva}.
 Beyond the original proposals \cite{Stanford_2014,Brown:2015bva,Alishahiha:2015rta}, it has been suggested that complexity is dual to a wide range of geometric objects in the AdS bulk \cite{Belin_2022, Belin_2023, myers2024complexity}.
 Because of these interesting applications, formulating and generalizing complexity for free and interacting quantum field theories can provide valuable insights into holographic and other scenarios.

 While originally defined through discrete gate counting, complexity can be extended to a continuous geometric formulation \cite{Nielsen_2006, dowling2006geometry} in which complexity corresponds to the shortest path in the space of unitaries required to construct a target unitary from the identity.
 Various approaches to this continuous description of complexity have been proposed (see \cite{Jefferson:2017sdb, Hackl:2018ptj, Balasubramanian:2019wgd, Ali:2018fcz}), and the sensitivity of different approaches varies, sometimes leading to qualitatively different findings \cite{Bhattacharyya:2020rpy}.
 One approach characterizes the unitaries by their action on a specific Gaussian form for the wavefunction \cite{Jefferson:2017sdb, Guo:2018kzl} which, while simplifying formulation of the problem of minimizing the path in the space of unitaries, limits the scope of this approach to specific Gaussian reference and target states.
-Another approach, Krylov complexity \cite{Rabinovici:2020ryf,Barbon:2019wsy, Parker:2018yvk, Dymarsky:2021bjq}, is a proposal for complexity which measures the degree of operator growth in some specific basis, but is more efficiently formulated for unitaries that can be written as generalized coherent state operators \cite{Balasubramanian:2022tpr, Caputa:2021sib, Haque:2022ncl}.
+Another approach, Krylov complexity \footnote{Recently, the relation between Krylov and circuit complexity has been studied in \cite{Craps:2023ivc}. } \cite{Rabinovici:2020ryf,Barbon:2019wsy, Parker:2018yvk, Dymarsky:2021bjq}, is a proposal for complexity which measures the degree of operator growth in some specific basis, but is more efficiently formulated for unitaries that can be written as generalized coherent state operators \cite{Balasubramanian:2022tpr, Caputa:2021sib, Haque:2022ncl}.